Glucanase

 Glucanases are enzymes that break down [glucans] polysaccharides via hydrolysis.
-The product of the hydrolysis reaction are smaller glucans, a linear or branched polysaccharide made of up to 1200 glucose monomers, linked by glycosidic bonds.
+The products of the hydrolysis reaction are smaller glucans, a linear or branched polysaccharide made of up to 1200 glucose monomers, linked by glycosidic bonds.
 Glucans are abundant in the endosperm cell walls of cereals such as barley, rye, sorghum, rice, and wheat.
 Glucanases are also referred to as lichenases, hydrolases, glycosidases, glycosyl hydrolases, and/or laminarinases.
 Many types of glucanases share similar amino acid sequences but vastly different substrates.
 Of the known endo-glucanases, 1,3-1,4-β-glucanase is considered the most active.

 Structure

 β-glucanases

-The secondary and tertiary structures of β-glucanases involves the stacking of multiple β-sheets, each of which are made of several anti-parallel strands that bend and form a cleft crossing the active site of the enzyme.
+The secondary and tertiary structures of β-glucanases involve the stacking of multiple β-sheets, each of which are made of several anti-parallel strands that bend and form a cleft crossing the active site of the enzyme.
 This type of structure has been called the "jelly roll fold."